Home / About Us

 Since 1991, we’ve launched more than 300 projects, working with villages on islands in 61 countries, helping to protect approximately 1.3 million acres of some of the world’s most vulnerable ecosystems.

 In 2015, we launched the largest project in our history, helping Sri Lanka become the first nation in the world to comprehensively protect all of its mangrove forests.

 “Seacology is playing a critically needed role in preserving the vitally important yet very threatened terrestrial and marine ecosystems of islands throughout the world.”

-— Dr. Sylvia Earle, National Geographic Explorer in Residence
+— Dr. Sylvia A. Earle, National Geographic Explorer in Residence

 Many island communities want to protect their natural resources but face incredible pressure to sell logging rights or allow destructive fishing techniques in order to raise funds to educate their kids, treat their sick, or power their homes.
 Instead of turning to logging companies or commercial fishermen, these island communities can work with us.
 Read more about our unique approach.